 LoRaWAN is a Low-Power Wide-Area Network (LPWAN) technology developed by the LoRa Alliance, a non-profit organization.
 LoRaWAN uses an unlicensed spectrum and offers a long-range, low-power wireless communication network for IoT devices.
 The technology is ideal for IoT applications that require long-range, low data rates, and low power consumption, such as smart agriculture, smart city, and industrial automation.

-On the other hand, WiFi is a wireless technology that uses the IEEE 802.11 standard to provide wireless connectivity to devices.
-WiFi is widely used for home and office networks and offers high-speed data transfer rates.
-However, WiFi is not an ideal technology for IoT devices, especially for applications that require long-range and low-power communication.
+WiFi uses the IEEE 802.11 family of standards to provide wireless connectivity to devices.
+WiFi is widely used for home and office networks and offers high speed data transfer.
+However, WiFi is often not ideal for IoT devices that need long range and multi year battery life.

 Here are the advantages of using LoRaWAN wireless technology in IoT over WiFi technology: